clojure/tools.namespace/README.md

 After you fix the problem, call `refresh` again and it will resume reloading where it left off.

+**NOTE:** If your current REPL namespace is one of those that has not yet been reloaded, then you will need to call `refresh` by its fully-qualified name `clojure.tools.namespace.repl/refresh`:

-    user=> (refresh)
+    user=> (clojure.tools.namespace.repl/refresh)
     :reloading (com.example.app com.example.app-test)
     :ok

-If your current REPL namespace is one of those that has not yet been reloaded, then you will need to call `refresh` by its fully-qualified name `clojure.tools.namespace.repl/refresh`.
+**New in 0.2.3-SNAPSHOT:** In the event of an error, the `refresh` function will *attempt* to recover bindings and aliases from your current REPL namespace.
+This isn't magic: Any namespaces which were due to be loaded *after* the namespace which caused the error will still not exist.
+Functions which you defined in your REPL namespace will also not be available.
+But libraries which are not part of your application -- such as `clojure.tools.namespace.repl` or `clojure.repl` -- should still be available under their aliased/referred names.

 ### Managing Reloads